-- Outpatient treatment programs: The patient commutes to a local treatment center, but still resides at home.
+- Outpatient treatment programs: The patient commutes to a local treatment center but still resides at home.

-- Medications: Medications used to aid recovery include Disulfiram, which inspires vomiting and heart palpitations at first sip of alcohol; Naltrexone, which disables the high many sufferers feel with drinking; and Acamprosate, which helps reduce a patient’s cravings for alcohol.
+- Medications: Medications used to aid recovery include Disulfiram, which inspires vomiting and heart palpitations at the first sip of alcohol; Naltrexone, which disables the high many sufferers feel with drinking; and Acamprosate, which helps reduce a patient’s cravings for alcohol.

 - Individual therapy: One-on-one counseling options can help a patient recondition themselves and inspire healthier habits.